 \subsection{Single-impurity model}

 To show the validity of our method, we first consider the solvable single-impurity model, which can be obtained by setting $D=1$ in the system Hamiltonian in Eq.~(\ref{eq:chainHS}).
 We consider a slightly challenging case, where both leads are held at zero temperature $T_L=T_R=0$ to produce discontinuous Fermi surfaces and where the parameter $A=200$ is large enough to produce sharp crossovers at the band edges, aiming to demonstrate the capability of the AAA algorithm~\cite{doi:10.1137/16M1106122,10.1063/5.0209348} in capturing such critical features.
-Essential details regarding the implementation of the AAA algorithm are provided in Sec.~\ref{sec:AAA}.
 We also set different chemical potentials $\mu_L=-\mu_R=W/16$ to drive a particle current through the impurity.
-In Fig.~\ref{fig:impurity}(a) we show the reservoir correlation $C^{+1}(t)$ (inset) and its Fourier transform $S^{+1}(\epsilon) = J_\text{rsq}(\epsilon)f_L(\epsilon)$ for the left lead, alongside their approximations (dashed lines) obtained using the AAA algorithm.
+In Fig.~\ref{fig:impurity}(a) we show the reservoir correlation $C^{+1}(t)$ (inset) and its Fourier transform $S^{+1}(\epsilon) = 2J_\text{rsq}(\epsilon)f_L(\epsilon)$ for the left lead, alongside their approximations (dashed lines) obtained using the AAA algorithm.
 Both the discontinuity of $S^{+1}(\epsilon)$ at the fermi surface $\epsilon=\mu_L=W/16$ and its sharp crossover at the band edges $\epsilon=\pm W$ are reconstructed with high precision.

 For the single-impurity model considered here, in the superfermion representation~\cite{10.1063/1.3548065} the generator of the corresponding equation of motion in Eq.~(\ref{eq:ppfeom}) is quadratic in terms of the creation and annihilation operators of all system fermions and pseudofermions.
 This allows to solve the nonequilibrium steady-state by an exact diagonalization of the generator.
-More technical details can be found in Appendix.~B in Ref.~\cite{PhysRevX.10.031040}.
+More technical details can be found in Appendix~B of Ref.~\cite{PhysRevX.10.031040}.
 We plot the steady-state particle current $I_{ss}$ (solid line) in Fig.~\ref{fig:impurity}(b), which is in full agreement with the analytical results (dashed line) calculated using the Landauer-B\"uttiker (LB) formula

 where $T(\epsilon)$ is the transmission function, given by

 For the chain model considered here, the $D$-dimensional matrix $\mathbf{M}(\epsilon)$ is explicitly written as

 where